Dr Carl Cater, Swansea University, UK

 Tove Dahl

 Tove I. Dahl is a Professor of Educational Psychology at UiT The Arctic University of Norway.
-She is an educational psychologist who delights in learning, motivation, language and culture, with particular interest in how we grow when outside the classroom, be it on our own, in particular situations or places, while enjoying the outdoors or traveling, or in interaction with people from other cultures.
+She is an educational psychologist who delights in learning, motivation, language and culture, with particular interest in how we grow when outside the classroom.
 Consistent throughout her career has been her focus on the special place language and literacy have in our lives — for information, pleasure, insight and connection.
-Most recently, though, her focus has been on the nature of interest, courage and adventure with an eye on how they can provide new perspectives on learning.
+Most recently, though, she has been working with the Center for Avalanche Research and Education (CARE) on projects related to how to better prepare recreationists to move safely in the wicked learning environments of backcountry winter mountains.
+Her latest research on the nature of interest, courage and adventure serve her well there – always with an eye on how adventure can provide new perspectives on learning, and how effective learning can get people out into mountains… and safely home again.

 Email: [email protected]